-Scheduling the Ph.D.
-Oral Exam
+Scheduling the PhD Oral Exam

-The Supervisor and all Supervisory Committee members must approve the student's thesis prior to the online submission of the "Ph.D.
-Oral Exam Request" form (available on the Departmental web site).
-The supervisory committee and supervisor will be emailed by the Student Services Assistant after submission of the form for confirmation.
-Supervisors are expected to read and return the thesis draft to the student within three weeks, after which the student will distribute a revised version to the supervisory committee members.
-The supervisory committee members are then expected to read and return the thesis with comments within three weeks.
+The Supervisor and all Supervisory Committee members must approve the student's thesis prior to the online submission of the "PhD Oral Exam Request" form (available on the Departmental Forms and Links page).
+The Supervisory Committee and Supervisor will be emailed by the Graduate Program Coordinator after submission of the form for confirmation.
+Supervisors are expected to read and return the thesis draft to the student within three weeks, after which the student will distribute a revised version to the Supervisory Committee members.
+The Supervisory Committee members are then expected to read and return the thesis with comments within three weeks.
 Failure by faculty members to meet these deadlines should be reported to the Graduate Coordinator as described below.

-Students will submit the "Ph.D.
-Oral Exam Request" form online once they have confirmed a date and time for the exam with all members of the exam committee.
+Students will submit the "PhD Oral Exam Request" form online once they have confirmed a date and time for the exam with all members of the Exam Committee.
 This request must be submitted no less than 7 weeks prior to the exam.
-This allows the Student Services Assistant sufficient time to find rooms for the public seminar and subsequent oral examination, and have the exam committee approved by the School of Graduate Studies.
-It is important to note that the student must not have any contact with the External Examiner prior to the Ph.D. thesis defence, including the distribution of the thesis.
+This allows the Graduate Program Coordinator sufficient time to find rooms for the public seminar and subsequent Oral Examination, and have the Exam Committee approved by the School of Graduate Studies.
+It is important to note that the student must not have any contact with the External Examiner prior to the PhD thesis defence, including the distribution of the thesis.
 This communication should be carried out by the Supervisor.

-Immediately following the Ph.D.
-Exam Request submission, students must submit a 1page double-spaced abstract, and a curriculum vitae containing their name, education and publications to the Student Services Assistant.
+Immediately following the PhD Exam Request submission, students must submit a 1-page double-spaced abstract, and a curriculum vitae containing their name, education and publications to the Graduate Program Coordinator.
 A curriculum vitae for the proposed External Examiner/Appraiser must also be provided.
 If a student cannot find a current CV online for the prospective External Examiner/Appraiser, the Supervisor must obtain one on the student's behalf.
-Note that Ph.D.
-Exam Requests cannot be considered until the supporting documents are received.
-The student's Supervisor will send the External Examiner/Appraiser the edited Ph.D. thesis at least six weeks prior to the exam date.
-It is the student's responsibility to distribute the thesis at least four weeks prior to the exam date to all other exam committee members.
+Note that PhD Exam Requests cannot be considered until the supporting documents are received.

+The student's Supervisor will send the External Examiner/Appraiser the edited PhD thesis at least six weeks prior to the exam date.
+It is the student's responsibility to distribute the thesis at least four weeks prior to the exam date to all other Exam Committee members.

-The External Examiner/Appraiser must submit a written appraisal of the thesis to the Student Services Assistant at least 2 weeks prior to the exam.
+The External Examiner/Appraiser must submit a written appraisal of the thesis to the Graduate Program Coordinator at least 2 weeks prior to the exam.
 If the report is not received by that date, the School of Graduate Studies may cancel the examination and request another six weeks' notice for rescheduling.

-Choosing the Ph.D.
-Oral Exam Committee
+Choosing the PhD Oral Exam Committee